An automatic tie point (ATP) is a 3D point corresponding to a keypoint that is automatically detected and matched in the

 A Manual Tie Point is a point without 3D coordinates that is marked by the user in the images.
-It can be used to asses and improve the reconstruction accuracy.
+It can be used to assess and improve the reconstruction accuracy.

 Manual tie points can be added using rayCloud after step 1.
 Initial Processing has been done.

 1. On the menu bar click View > rayCloud.

 2. In the 3D View, select a point in the area where the Manual Tie Point has to be added.

 3. Click New Tie Point to insert a new manual tie point.

 4. A new Manual Tie Point and its information is added on the right sidebar, in the Selection section.

 5. (optional) Change the name: Double-click the Label cell of the manual tie point and type the desired name.